ppy/osu-wiki/wiki/Help_Center/en.md

 We are considering extra 'score reset' purchases from the osu!store for the truly hardcore players who wish nothing but perfection in their stats, but as it currently stands, we cannot wipe an account's statistics for you.

 This doesn't mean you can make a new account to do the same thing, either!
-Multiple accounts (or multiaccounting as we call it) is strongly frowned upon in our community and we will disable any accounts that are brought to our attention if they are found to be multiaccounts.
+Having multiple accounts is strongly frowned upon in our community and we will disable any such accounts that are brought to our attention.

 ### Can I change my account's username?